monerodocs/md/docs/interacting/monerod-reference.md

 * generating your [stagenet](/infrastructure/networks#stagenet) or [testnet](/infrastructure/networks#testnet) coins
 * experimentation and learning
-* if you have super cheap access to vast CPU resources
+* if you have access to vast CPU resources

-Be advised though that real mining happens **in pools** and with high-end **GPU-s** instead of CPU-s.
+Be advised though that it may take a **long** time to find a mainnet block.
+For this reason, it is often better to mine with p2pool instead.

 | Option                             | Description
 |------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------